iLVL-Key/FFXI/gearswap/readme.md

 <summary>BRD</summary>

+Version 1.2.2
+- Added support for the Limbus +4 gear for song duration.
+- Fixed Low MP warning triggering on subjobs with no MP.
+- Fixed initializing with the single wield weapon cycles sets when you are dual wielding (cycling through the sets after the initialization would still cycle through the correct sets).

 Version 1.2.1
 - Adjusted the ZoneGear option to now also set your gear when you change jobs.
 - Fixed an issue where switching subjobs too quickly would cause errors with the Weapon Cycler.